derailed/k9s/README.md

     # Define how suggestions are made.
     # "PREFIX": typed text is considered a prefix, sorts suggestions alphabetically.
 Default mode.
     # "LONGEST_PREFIX": typed text is considered a prefix, sorts suggestions by how much of the typed text they match; if equal, it falls back to alphabetical order.
-    # "LONGEST_PREFIX": typed text is considered a substring, sorts suggestions by how much of the typed text they match; if equal, it falls back to alphabetical order.
+    # "LONGEST_SUBSTRING": typed text is considered a substring, sorts suggestions by how much of the typed text they match; if equal, it falls back to alphabetical order.
     suggestionMode: PREFIX
     # Provide shell pod customization when nodeShell feature gate is enabled!
     shellPod: